Skip to main contentSkip to data table

 • Desktop hero keeps the route board on the right while the left column stacks headline copy and HeroEscapeHatch

-• Desktop support content under the headline now stays in a clean vertical stack: CTA row first, then experienced-user note, signal brief, and route-planner note
+• Desktop support content under the headline stays in a clean vertical stack: CTA row first, then the experienced-user note

 • Follow-up sections use glossary cards, flattened feature-atlas groups, and shortcut cards instead of one long prose stream